 Posts Tagged ‘Employee Activity’

 Each month, the Lab’s Photo Club selects a theme for its members to capture in images.
-They are then invited to submit two photos for competition, and members vote on the top four that best embody the theme.
-The theme for April was “Portraits and Street Scenes” and the winners are Robert Cheng of EETD, Doug Lockhart of Facilities, Robert Stokstad of Nuclear Science, and Megan Long of Public Affairs.
-Go here to view all the winning images and learn more about the Photo Club.
+Members are then invited to submit two photos, and members vote for the top four photographs that best embody the theme.
+The theme for November was “Vanishing Point/Lead-in Lines” and the winners are Sandy Miarecki of Nuclear Sciences, Daniel Parks of the Advanced Light Source, Doug Lockhart of Facilities, and Joost Daniels of Accelerator and Fusion Research.
+Go here to view the winning images and for more information on the club.

 A team of Berkeley Lab employees was among thousands of participants in the first-ever Berkeley half marathon, which took place last Sunday.
 Lab runners included (from l-r) Jennifer Willen (1:56:00), Samantha Weaver (1:57:52), Jeff Miller (1:50:58), Vagelis Vossos, Rachel Carl (1:54:27), Deborah Miller (2:53:57), Teresa Williams (1:45:28), Michael Kremer (1:51:45), Jeremy Pease (1:58:00), and Kenneth Higa (1:37:01).
 Race participants not included in the photo are Christian Fitting (1:15:57), and Alison Hatt (2:03:00).